Home

 Drop into incidents from your terminal

-$ npm install -g @parium.ai/cli@preview
+$ npm install -g @parium.ai/cli@latest

-• Collaborative war room mode for team incidents
+• Collaborative incident rooms for team sessions

 • Browser-to-terminal handoff with secure tokens